KyhleOhlinger/ohlinger.co/_posts/2021-04-15-new-notetaking-tools.markdown

 ---
+layout: post
 title: New Note-Taking Tools
-author: kyhle
 date: 2021-04-15 12:00:00 +0200
-categories: [Wellbeing, Non-Technical]
+img: notetaking.jpeg # Add image post (optional)
 description: Hi all, My name is Kyhle Öhlinger and this blog post forms part of my personal blog.
 If you enjoy any of the posts, feel free to reach out and let me know :)
-image:
-  path: /assets/img/notetaking.jpeg
-  width: 800
-  height: 500
+tags: [Wellbeing, Non-Technical]
 ---

 Since the start of the new year, I've been looking for better tooling to improve the way that I conduct my daily tasks.
 This has taken me through a journey ranging from [Time Management](https://ohlinger.co/time-management/) to [Motivation](https://ohlinger.co/can-you-motivate-the-unmotivated/) and it has helped me remain focused and draw new inspiration from not only my work, but also my personal life.